Pawn (chess): Doubled pawn

-There are situations where doubled pawns confer some advantage, typically when the guarding of consecutive squares in a file by the pawns prevents an invasion by the opponent's pieces.
+There are situations where doubled pawns confer some advantage; for example, the guarding of consecutive squares in a file by the pawns prevents an invasion by the opponent's pieces, and the side with doubled pawns typically has additional open files for rooks.

-Pawns which are both doubled and isolated are typically a tangible weakness.
+Pawns that are both doubled and isolated are typically a tangible weakness.
 A single piece or pawn in front of doubled isolated pawns blocks both of them, and cannot be easily dislodged.
 It is rare for a player to have three pawns in a file, i.e. tripled pawns.